 Level 1 Level 2 Level 3 Teachers work hard, often in isolation.
 There is some shared understanding of what learning is, with different stages of understanding in different classes.
 Teachers plan together; focusing on achieving individual goals.
 Some teachers believe that high achievement is possible (for all children).
 Teacher professional learning is guided by senior leaders and instruction is driven by immediate needs.
 A shared understanding relating to learning and achievement has been actively established and made explicit.
 As a result, positive beliefs and values can be seen throughout the classroom.
 Teachers plan together and share some responsibility for addressing achievement concerns.
-The school's professional learning programme supports teachers to address specific achievement issues as well as addressing whole-school priorities.
+The school's professional learning programme supports teachers to address specific achievement issues as well as addressing whole- school priorities.
 Teachers are proactive in gathering evidence of impact and actively engage learners in using assessment to improve and take more responsibility for their own learning.
-There is a strong collective belief of high expectations for all learners which is visible in the way that teachers expertly collaborate with each other as well as with other stakeholders.
-Collaborative behaviours strategically pull together skills and expertise through networks and towards specific outcomes.
-Teachers confidently innovate, using inquiry-based approaches to enhance their expertise and impact.
-School leaders actively facilitate and support this approach to professional learning.
-Learners are living the values of the school and have a shared language of learning.
-Teachers and learners' values are aligned and these values are clearly embedded in their actions.
-The teacher's role is seen as focusing on learning not teaching.
-There are very positive relationships throughout the school, an environment of high standards, and encouragement of healthy challenge.
-Learner progression is the most important priority for all staff, and building very positive relationships is seen as a vital part of this.
+There is a strong collective below in the way that teachers expert stakeholders.
+Collaborative behoved through networks and towards using inquiry-based approaches leaders actively facilitate and su Learners are living the values of Teachers and learners' values and in their actions.
+The teacher's ro There are very positive relations standards, and encouragement important priority for all staff, a vital part of this.